 I took the salad to a party at my friend Mary's house, where it was a side dish to a lovely meal of Greek food, but I'd enjoy this in the summer as a meatless lunch or dinner, so I decided to share it as my Meatless Monday post for this week.
 (To see more meatless recipes, use the label Meatless Monday or check Vegetarian Recipes in the recipe index.
-You can also find meatless slow cooker recipe each Monday on Slow Cooker from Scratch.
 For more Meatless Monday ideas, follow our Meatless Monday board on Pinterest, or check Meatless Monday at BlogHer.)

 I cooked the brown rice in my much beloved Zojirushi Rice Cooker, but if you don't have a rice cooker just follow package directions to get 4 cups of cooked brown rice.
 (Take the frozen peas out out and let them thaw on the counter while you cook the rice.)